Ann-Marie Murrell: How ‘A Christmas Carol’ Changed My Life (Long After Christmas)

 The following weeks and months after Christmas, Scrooge continued shining his light.
 Each day he worked diligently to prove his love and care for his family and community.
 After many years living with joy and gratitude, and as a direct result of his Christmas Present, Ebenezer died a happy, peaceful man.
 He was surrounded by family and friends who genuinely loved and respected him.

-Last year I made a promise to myself and to God.
-I vowed that I would live every remaining day of my life just like Ebenezer Scrooge on Christmas morning.
+2022 UPDATE: In 2018 I made a promise to myself and to God that I would live every remaining day of my life just like Ebenezer Scrooge on Christmas morning.
 I would proverbially throw back my shutters, look out at the morning and happily praise God, grateful for the gift of beginning another day.

-Even on my worst days when MS causes immense pain, before I put one foot on the ground I smile and look up.
+Even on my worst days, whether now in deep mourning or on other days when MS causes immense pain, before I put one foot on the ground I smile and look up.
 I praise God for allowing me to be here another day.
 I ask Him to help me try a little harder, to maybe make a difference.
 Even if only in one small way.
 Every day.

 And that’s my prayer for anyone reading this today.
 Live each day as if you’re Ebenezer Scrooge on Christmas morning.
 Throw open those shutters and PRAISE GOD you’re alive another day!
 But don’t wait for Christmas, do it now.
 I promise–you’ll be happier and lighter than ever before–and those “chains” will literally start dropping right off your soul.